ZukunFCS/fcs-doc/doc/000_release_note.md

 Facial tracking results generated with the new pipelines can be edited in a later version of FCS.

+Added on November 28;
+Although facial tracking accuracy itself has improved, we have confirmed that its contribution to the overall quality of output facial animation is small.
+Furthermore, new pipelines currently have issues in process of converting face tracking data into controller animation.
+While we aim to address these issues in an early update, we anticipate that it will require a significant amount of time.

 #### Retarget Accuracy
 We also fixed a few longstanding bugs in our prediction pipeline.
 As a result, it should generate much more stable animation even for older pipelines (Rich, RP, Robust).

 In addition, we also create a new ****experimental**** feature to boost accuracy for retargeting, by allowing the user to create more fine-grain control over the controller beyond the four regions.
 This is for advanced users who would want to create very accurate, low-noise result.
 This will be completely optional.
 Please see the [Advanced manual](https://ryota-nakajima-toei.github.io/fcs-doc-advanced/25.10/en/002_processing.html) here for instructions on how to use it.

+Added on November 28;
+In version 25.10, retargeting accuracy has improved regardless of pipelines used.
+Therefore, output animation results may differ even with older pipelines compared to version 25.07.
+For this reason, legacy pipelines will remain available for your continued use.

 ### Misc